 10th ALIA Top End Symposium, 12-13 October 2018 Darwin: Enabling universal literacies in the digital age

-This presentation (PowerPoint slides) supports the keynote address discussing the future of libraries and librarianship.
+This presentation (PowerPoint slides) supports the session on sharing of government data.

 The symposium provides a professional development opportunity for local information professionals to engage with national and international experts on universal literacies, a theme deemed to be of interest to all members of the community.
 This event is a premium professional development activity for information and library workers in the Northern Territory.